Ombi-app/Ombi/README.md

 We are looking for any contributions to the project!
 Just pick up a task, if you have any questions ask and i'll get straight on it!

-Please feed free to submit a pull request!
+Please feel free to submit a pull request!

 # Donation
-If you feel like donating you can [here!](https://paypal.me/PlexRequestsNet)
+If you feel like donating you can donate [here](https://paypal.me/PlexRequestsNet)!

-### A massive thanks to everyone for all their help!
+### A massive thanks to everyone for all their helps!

 ## Stats
 [![Throughput Graph](https://graphs.waffle.io/tidusjar/PlexRequests.Net/throughput.svg)](https://waffle.io/tidusjar/PlexRequests.Net/metrics/throughput)